-I also like to add some slow acting organic fertilizer, when I loosen the soil.
+It's also good to add some slow-acting organic fertilizer when you loosen the soil.
 You can add individual amendments, like green sand or blood meal, if that's what your soil test recommends.
-But if you're plants aren't showing signs of nutrient deficiencies, a general purpose fertilizer will to the job.
+But if you're plants aren't showing signs of nutrient deficiencies, a general purpose fertilizer will do the job.

 If you are planning on using any kind of frost protection, like a cold frame or hoop cover, consider getting your structures in place now.
 Putting them out early will guarantee they are there when you need them and will help prevent hurting the plants and their roots, once they are growing.
 Don't put the covers in place yet, just the framing.

 Now you're ready to start planting.
 Here are some best bet vegetables for a fall garden.